-In case of emergency, the Emergency Alert System at The College at Brockport will be activated.
+In case of emergency, the Emergency Alert System at SUNY Brockport will be activated.
 Students are encouraged to maintain updated contact information using the link on the College’s Emergency Information website, https://www.brockport.edu/support/emergency.
 Included on the website is detailed information about the College’s emergency operations plan, classroom emergency preparedness, evacuation procedures, emergency numbers, and safety videos.
 In addition, students are encouraged to familiarize themselves with the Emergency Procedures posted in the classrooms, halls, and buildings, and all college facilities.

 The following is a link to the College's electronic devices policy.